InspiringGroup-Lab/CoGNN/README.md

 The core features of CoGNN are two-fold:

 - CoGNN works in an in-place computation fashion where the graph owners act as the computing parties.
 It never outsources the raw gragh data of each participant, in order to honor the raw data privacy.
 It is built upon 2-party secure computation backends, but can support involving an arbitrary number of parties.
 This is different from prior works that are also built upon MPC, which outsouce the graph data to a fixed number of third-party computing parties.
 - CoGNN fully embraces distributed computation among all the parties and requires no centralized (trusted) server.
-The distributed computation makes it scalable as more parties are involved and the size of the global graph grows.
+The distributed computation makes it scalable as more parties are involved and as the size of the global graph grows.

 In the paper, we compare CoGNN to two branches of related works:
-- Efficiency (running duration & per-party communication) comparison with Secure Machine Learning (SML)-based works.
+- *Efficiency & scalability (running duration & per-party communication) comparison* with Secure Machine Learning (SML)-based works.
 These works achieve the same level of privacy guarantee and model accuracy as CoGNN.
 So we compare with them for efficiency.
-- Accuracy comparison with Federated learning (FL)-based works.
+- *Accuracy (model performance) comparison* with Federated learning (FL)-based works.
 These works are faster than CoGNN since they use plaintext computation, but are thus also privacy-leaking.
 Additionally, they can not handle inter-edges, limiting the accuracy of the global model.
 So we compare model accuracy to them, in order to show that inter-edges are important for model accuracy.

 ## 1 Introduction

 These artifacts correspond to our prototype implementation of CoGNN and our evaluations of it.
 Currently, we implement the training and inference of Graph Convolutional Network (GCN).

+Our evaluations include:
+- *Efficiency & Scalability*: measure the *running duration* and *communication* of each party during training (1 epoch) and inference (1 full-graph inference)
+    - Compared schemes: CoGNN, CoGNN-Opt (optimized CoGNN), GraphSC (SML-based SOTA)
+- *Accuracy*: measure model accuracies on *the whole test dataset* and *the border test dataset*, after training for 90 epochs
+    - Compared schemes: CoGNN-Opt, FedGNN (FL-based, FedAvg), PlaintextGNN (plaintext global graph training)

 Here is the organization of the artifacts in the Docker image we provide: